The world's most innovative club? The secrets behind Liverpool's Champions League opponents Midtjylland | Goal.com

 “It’s been an amazing journey, and it’s an unbelievable story, for sure.”

-Ankersen has been there to witness evert step of that journey.
+Ankersen has been there to witness every step of that journey.
 He was captain of the club's first ever youth team and later became a coach before, in 2014, returning as chairman.

 Despite being only 37 years old, he is also a bestselling author, speaker and consultant, and serves as director of football at Championship club Brentford, who like Midtjylland are owned by the British businessman Matthew Benham.